brown butter cherry chocolate blondies

 - 1/8 tsp salt

-- 1 1/2 cups Bing cherries, pitted and quartered
+- 1 cup Bing cherries, pitted and quartered

 - Preheat oven to 350°F and line an 8-inch square baking pan with parchment paper.
 Cook butter in a heavy saucepan over medium heat, stirring constantly until it foams, turns clear, and then turns a deep brown, about 6 minutes.
 Pour brown butter into a medium bowl and let cool to room temperature.

-- Whisk in brown sugar, egg, extracts, and salt until smooth.
-Fold in flour just until incorporated.
-Set aside 2 tablespoons of cherries and chocolate chips for topping; fold the rest into the batter.
-Scrape batter into prepared pan and smooth top with an offset spatula.
-Top batter with remaining cherries and chocolate chips.
+- Add brown sugar, egg, extracts, and salt to bowl and whisk until smooth.
+Fold in flour just until incorporated, then fold cherries and chocolate into batter.
+Scrape batter into prepared pan and use a piece of parchment paper coated with nonstick spray to press batter evenly into pan.
+Top with remaining cherries and chocolate, pressing gently into the batter; tap pan sharply to remove air bubbles.